The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 How would you rate your experience with Python?

-How would you rate your experience with using Google Cloud services?
+How would you rate your experience with Google Cloud services?

 Self-paced environment setup